serraict/serraict.github.io/pages/ScrumStudyGroup.md

 Discounts apply for employees of my clients, please contact me directly.

-Discount of 30% for participants from outside the top 30 [countries by GDP (PPP) per capita], per listing of the IMF.
+Discount of 30% applies for participants from outside the top 30 [countries by GDP (PPP) per capita], per listing of the IMF.

-Discount of 50% for participants from outside the top 50 [countries by GDP (PPP) per capita], per listing of the IMF.
+Discount of 50% applies for participants from outside the top 50 [countries by GDP (PPP) per capita], per listing of the IMF.

+You can not join this group for free.

 ### Register